yz-cnsdqz/TemporalActionParsing-FineGrained/README.md

 * The tensorflow/keras models are implemented in __code/tf_models.py__

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## acknowledgement

 Our implementation is based on the following framework.
 When use our github code, please cite their work as well.